La Madre Goose

 and washed la araña out.

 Classic Mother Goose rhymes get a Latino twist in this cozy collection.
-From young Juan Ramón sitting in el rincón to three little gatitos who lost their mitoncitos, listeners will be delighted to see familiar characters in vibrant, luminous scenes brimming with fanciful details.
+From young Juan Ramón sitting in el rincón to three little gatitos who lost their mitoncitos, readers will be delighted to see familiar characters in vibrant, luminous scenes brimming with fanciful details.

 La Madre Goose will make a playful multicultural addition to every modern bookshelf.